Mathnerd314/stroscot/docs/Reference/Memory.rst

   b = newFinalizer (print "b")

   if randomBool then
+    print "c"
     exit
   else
+    print "c"
     use a
     use b
     exit

-  # when bool is false: ab
+  # when bool is false: cab
-  # when bool is true: ba
+  # when bool is true: bac

 Freed on exit
 -------------